 About the Department

 The Department of Chemistry at Case Western Reserve University continues the strong traditions in this branch of science inherited from Western Reserve University and Case Institute of Technology.
-The department presently comprises 22 faculty members, approximately 90 graduate students, 7 postdoctoral fellows, 9 senior research associates, and over 120 undergraduate majors, with supporting technical, administrative and secretarial staffs.
+The department presently comprises 21 faculty members, 16 associated faculty, about 14 postdoctoral associates, approximately 90 graduate students, and over 150 undergraduate students majoring in chemistry, with supporting technical, administrative and secretarial staffs.
 Both the graduate and undergraduate student bodies come from all regions of the United States and a number of foreign countries.

-The newly dedicated (2001) Agnar Pytte Science Center houses the Chemistry Department (Location 5 on Campus Map).
-This state-of-the-art research and teaching complex unites two totally renovated older buildings with the new Clapp Hall, all tied together with a spectacular glassed-in atrium.
+The Agnar Pytte Science Center houses the Chemistry Department (see Campus Map).
+This state-of-the-art research and teaching complex unites two totally renovated older buildings with Clapp Hall, all tied together with a spectacular glassed-in atrium.
 Chemistry and Biology share this complex, which combines modern research labs, teaching labs, lecture halls, classrooms and offices in a modern complex which is architecturally distinguished as well as being a great place to work.

 The departments and research centers of science, engineering, and medicine are all conveniently close together.
 The Department of Chemistry stands at the center of a broad range of cooperative activities in chemical science at Case Western Reserve University involving numerous additional departments.

 The Department of Chemistry possesses a large array of routine and specialized instrumentation present within the individual research groups, including UV-VIS and IR spectrophotometry, polarimetry, high pressure liquid chromatography (HPLC), and gas-liquid chromatography (GLC).
 Most of the major instruments are concentrated in the following facilities.